• Skip to primary navigation

 Why add baking soda to caramel?

-When stirred into caramel, the base nature of the soda reacts with the acid mixture and foams.
+When stirred into caramel, the basic nature of the soda reacts with the acid mixture and foams.
 This creates beautiful little air bubbles that remain suspended in the liquid (and survive during baking?!) to yield a softer (more chewable) final product.

 An overhead shot of puffed caramel corn in a large clear glass bowl.